What is the technological singularity?

 Artificial Intelligence and its more advanced counterpart, Artificial General Intelligence (AGI), are pivotal in shaping the trajectory toward the technological singularity.
 AI, systems designed to perform specific tasks with capabilities that mimic human-level intelligence and AGI, which aims to match and surpass the cognitive abilities of humans across a broad range of tasks, contribute to the acceleration of technological growth that might lead to the singularity.

-AI technologies, such as deep learning and neural networks, have demonstrated profound capabilities in areas like pattern recognition, decision-making and problem-solving within defined contexts.
+AI technologies, such as deep learning and neural networks, have demonstrated profound capabilities in areas such as pattern recognition, decision-making and problem-solving within defined contexts.
 These technologies are rapidly evolving, reducing the time AI systems need to learn and adapt.
 This progressive enhancement of AI capabilities inches us closer to the development of AGI, which would possess the ability to understand, learn and apply knowledge in an autonomous, intelligent manner akin to a human being.

 The singularity theory posits that the advent of AGI might lead to a scenario where these systems would be capable of self-improvement.
 This recursive self-improvement might trigger an intelligence explosion, resulting in the first ultra-intelligent machine, a machine whose intellectual output could drastically outpace human capabilities.
 Such an explosion might likely lead to unforeseeable changes in technology, society and even human identity, as machines begin developing advanced technologies that humans alone could not.